dominiksta/wournal/README.md

 is about as easy to use as paper, freeing up your brain to focus on the subject matter.

+- Can be used to annotate PDF documents
 - Supports Windows and GNU/Linux.
 (Android support is planned, MacOS/iOS open to contribution)
 - Save single-page documents as SVG to interoperate with other software.